iotaledger/identity.rs/docs/DID Communications Research and Specification/Interactions and Messages.md

     "callbackURL": "https://www.bobsworld.com/",
     "credentialTypes": [
         "YouHaveNiceHairCredential",
-        "DriversLicenseCredential"
+        "YourLasagnaIsDeliciousCredential"
     ]
 }
 ```

 #### credentialSchemaResponse
-The <u>issuer</u> responds with the schema of the requested `credentialTypes`.
+The <u>issuer</u> responds with the schemata of the requested `credentialTypes`.

 ###### Layout